 Lack of Actionable Data

-Data is critical for policy making and planning.
+Data is critical for policy-making and planning.
 Government bodies and municipalities need to know how much waste is generated, types of waste generated, volumes generated, and the location of generation.
-For example, geospatial data with respect to waste management can be used to design systems, plan fleet, operations, setting collection targets, measuring diversion rates and ultimately track progress of the overall waste management process.
-With actionable and accurate data, governments can adopt a more pragmatic approach in allocating budgets, opting right technologies, and involving strategic partners, be it from government, private, nonprofit organizations, to create maximum impact in the process.
+For example, geospatial data with respect to waste management can be used to design systems, plan fleet, operations, setting collection targets, measuring diversion rates and ultimately track the progress of the overall waste management process.
+With actionable and accurate data, governments can adopt a more pragmatic approach in allocating budgets, opting right technologies, and involving strategic partners, be it from government, private, non-profit organizations, to create maximum impact in the process.

 The Future of Waste Management

-As an industry that lacks formal ecosystem, waste management is a space that is awaiting innovations.
-There is an imminent need for VC money, private investments to flow in and encourage innovative ideas to establish integrated waste management system.
+As an industry that lacks a formal ecosystem, waste management is a space that is awaiting innovations.
+There is an imminent need for VC money, private investments to flow in and encourage innovative ideas to establish an integrated waste management system.
 Accenture estimates there will be a US$ 4.5 trillion global opportunity by 2030 in waste management space waiting for disruptive technologies and innovative solutions to grab a pie of it.

 The primary agenda is to bridge the information gap between the waste generators, waste pickers, waste processors and tackle the demand and supply mismatch.
-Secondly, digital solutions that bring in transparency, traceability, and accountability to all the stakeholders are the need of the hour.
-These solutions not only streamline the operations but also provide valuable insights of waste generation and the effect to which it is managed efficiently, thus bringing in data-centric approach and measurability to the industry.
+Secondly, digital solutions that bring transparency, traceability, and accountability to all the stakeholders are the need of the hour.
+These solutions not only streamline the operations but also provide valuable insights into waste generation and the effect to which it is managed efficiently, thus bringing in a data-centric approach and measurability to the industry.